Slip Stitch Knitting Patterns: Discover How to Create Stunning Designs

 A slip stitch design that creates vertical stripes worked in acrylic yarn

-To make this samplier, you will need to cast on a multiple of 4 stitches.
-I used number 4 worsted weight yarn and number 10 (5 mm) needles.
+To make this sampler, you will need to cast on a multiple of 4 stitches.
+I used worsted-weight yarn number 4 and 10 (5 mm) needles.

 Cast on with Color B and purl one row.
-Working a purl row first adds a nice smooth botton border.
+Working a purl row first adds a nice, smooth bottom border.

 CO.
 20